lyngbach/ux.js/README.md

 Todo
 --------
-* Optimization: Optimize CSS and image files
+* Optimization: Optimize CSS and the arrow img files
 * Feature: Make it work on dynamic content (fx sliders)
-* Fix: Making certain functions private
-* Issue: Responsive mode for topLeft, topRight, bottomRight & bottomLeft positions

 Usage